microsoft/Kusto-Query-Language/doc/series-periods-detectfunction.md

 > [!NOTE]
-> The daily period that can be also seen in the chart wasn't found becasue the sampling is too coarse (12h bin size), so a daily period of 2 bins is below the minimum period size of 4 points, required by the algorithm.
+> The daily period that can be also seen in the chart wasn't found because the sampling is too coarse (12h bin size), so a daily period of 2 bins is below the minimum period size of 4 points, required by the algorithm.